Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/33-Views.md

 ### Searching on web sites

-The help view allows you to extend a search to different websites, like the English and German Zikula support sites and documentation for Symfony, Doctrine and Twig.
+The help view allows you to extend a search to different websites, like the (German) Zikula support site and documentation for Symfony, Doctrine and Twig.

 ![Search options in help view](images/ui_views_help_search_options.png "Search options in help view")